Genma Wars: Plot

 The series tells the story of the battle between the Earth's defenders and a demonic entity named Genma Daioh.
-Its first protagonist is Jo Azuma, a Japanese highschool student of the 1970s who suddenly finds out he has psychic powers and is being called along with other psychics around the globe.
+Its first protagonist is Jō Azuma, a Japanese high school student of the 1970s who suddenly finds out he has psychic powers and is being called along with other psychics around the globe.
 They are gathered by Vega, an alien cyborg warrior, and Luna, the princess of Transylvania, who have discovered the presence of Genma traveling towards the Earth with the intention to conquer it.
 In order to stop him, Luna and Vega train Azuma and all the other psychics to defeat Genma and thwart his destructive plans.
 However, despite initial victories, the manga ends in an ambiguous cliffhanger, hinting that the psychics are defeated and the Earth will be destroyed.

 After the premature end of the manga, the story was expanded upon by other series of the franchise, featuring time travel and battles in other realities.
-This is first shown in the sequel New Genma Wars, which takes place in 1999, after Genma's victory has turned the Earth into a post-apocalyptic wasteland ruled by the demon.
+This is first shown in the sequel New Genma Wars, which takes place in 1999, after Genma's victory has turned the Earth into a post-apocalyptic wasteland ruled by the demon (although possibly an alternate continuity to the original, given that Jō Azuma doesn't seem to exist here).
 In that place, a surviving psychic named Chinami Kagawa is entasked by Beatrice, princess Luna's daughter, to travel back to the Edo period and create a new clan of psychics who could defeat Genma.
 She is opposed there by Yui Shōsetsu, who has fused with an incarnation of Genma come to chase Kagawa.
 (This series also ties with a previously unrelated Hirai manga, Adult Wolf Guy.)

 The story is taken then to True Genma Wars, after Kagawa's exploits rewrote reality.
-In a new version of 1979, Jo Azuma, now an adult paranormal researcher and writer, is hired by a powerful woman known as Moonlight to expose the existence of psychics to the world.
-After several events, Jo gains the knowledge of the previous timeline destroyed by Genma, only to disappear mysteriously.
+In a new version of 1979, Jō Azuma, now an adult paranormal researcher and writer, is hired by a powerful woman known as Moonlight to expose the existence of psychics to the world.
+After several events, Jō gains the knowledge of the previous timeline destroyed by Genma and his own life there, only to disappear mysteriously.
 His mantle is taken by his secretary Yuri Sugimura, who travels to the 7th century to meet the mystic En no Gyōja.
 Also, in another time plane, an ancient Greek girl named Chronos gets involved in a war against Mu, an ancient civilization populated by mysterious beasts who might be related to Genma.